Faculty and Staff

 Wanda Frankel, Pre-Primary Child Development Specialist, is a licensed clinical social worker and early childhood educator who has over 25 years experience working with children, families, teachers and administrators in schools and clinical settings.
 In addition to Blue School, she is the developmental specialist at Brooklyn Friends School and a childcare center in Park Slope.
 Wanda taught preschool children at Lexington School for the Deaf for many years and then facilitated professional development experiences for early childhood teachers through Bank Street College.
 Most recently, Wanda was on the administrative staff at a special education preschool in Harlem run by the Jewish Board of Family and Children’s Services.
 She has a Masters in Special Education and a Masters in Social Work from CUNY Hunter College and has trained as a play therapist.
 Wanda is passionate about promoting the connections between families, teachers and administrators in order to enhance children’s growth and well-being.

-Ashley Hughes, Director of Operations, is in her ninth year with Blue School.
+Ashley Hughes, Director of Program Development and Operations, is in her tenth year with Blue School.
 Prior to joining the administrative team, she worked as a director, stage manager and production manager on theatre projects throughout the city.
 She holds a BFA in Drama from New York University and an MFA in Theater, Contemporary Performance from Naropa University in Boulder, CO.
-Her son is a life-long Blue Schooler - busy exploring in Kindergarten.
+She lives in Brooklyn with her two children, Ellie and Archie.

 David Levin, Controller.
 For the last five years, David has served as the Director of Finance and Administration for Legal Momentum, a women´s legal defense and education fund (originally founded by NOW in 1970), and before that, he worked for over a decade at the Fashion Institute of Technology as their Controller.
 Those who met with him during his visit to Blue School were impressed with David's deep experience with non-profit accounting, steady demeanor, and positive attitude, all attributes enthusiastically endorsed by his references.
 At FIT, David enjoyed the creative energy and dynamic programming, and he is looking forward to getting a chance to work closely again with dedicated faculty and staff in support of an inspiring educational mission.